381. Elementary Cartography. (4). (SS).

 482. Analytical Cartography.
 Math.
 116 and 117.
 (3).
 (SS).

 Cartography, like many other fields, has been greatly influenced by the computer.
 Cartographic techniques, assisted by the computer, have provided new opportunities and possibilities for the display and analysis of geographic information.
 Geography 482 is designed to introduce the student to computer applications in Cartography.
 In this course emphasis is placed on the nature of cartographic problems and possibilities and the way in which the computer can assist in meeting them in the varied cartographic processes.
-The course consists of one-hour and one two-hour lecture periods each week.
-Lectures and discussions will deal with basic concepts underlying computer cartography and will cover spatial data characteristics, data sources, sampling, geocoding, digitizing and data representations, spatial/cartographic data structures, manipulation and analysis of geographic information, and automated mapping, including briefly the concepts underlying spatial Geographic Information Systems.
+The course consists of two one and one-half hour lecture/laboratory periods each week.
+Lectures and discussions will deal with basic concepts underlying computer cartography and will cover spatial data characteristics, data sources, sampling, geocoding, digitizing and data representations, spatial/cartographic data structures, manipulation and analysis of geographic information, and automated mapping, including briefly the concepts underlying Geographic Information Systems.
 Laboratory exercises will familiarize the student with several "canned" programs for computer mapping and with some of the hardware necessary to use them.
-Course grades will be based on the laboratory exercises and written assignments.
+Course grades will be based on the laboratory exercises and three examinations.
 No programming experience is necessary, though knowledge of MTS will be helpful.
 (Aggarwala)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index